 Whenever we install, uninstall any software, or make some changes to system settings or delete any file by mistaken from recycle bin also, system restore will help you out with all of these issues.

-Example: Ram is running out on your PC and suddenly you decided to remove some unnecessary software and by mistaken you uninstall audio driver and after this, you play a video and sound is gone, now you’re remembering about you uninstall the audio driver, but it is too late now.
+driver and after this, you play a video and sound is gone, now you’re remembering about you uninstall the audio driver, but it is too late now.

 System restore rolled back your PC in the previous date when your audio driver existed in software, get it.
+So, In this post, I am going to show you How to Fix all Windows PC issues in just one Click: System Restore.

 What can I restore from System Restore?